haxtheweb/edtechjoker/draft-outline.md

 - code, repo, initial build state on vercel
 - start of as many of the 10 elements as possible, even if just stubbed out with limited code in them
 - 1st page starting to take shape color, brand, etc

+# 14
+- keep working and get feedback in class
+- attendence in class still

+## Check in 2
+- get as far as you can
+- all element should be named and implemented
+- data formats should be in place and starting to wire them up
+- it should start looking like a website structurally

+# 15
+- Final week of class, continue coming in and working on your website
+- May 4th project is due